 Key dates in 2019

-- Deadline for online expressions of interest: 10am Monday 3 June
+- Deadline for online expressions of interest is now closed

 - Shortlisted artists selected: week of 3 June